NicKarlovich/oneDNDConversion/rules/4th_level_feats.md

 #### Ability Score Improvement
 * Is now a feat, you don't choose between ASI or Feat, you always get a feat at 4/8/12/16/19th level, but one option for a feat is an ASI
-* Same as before, BUT at 19th level you can increase your abilty score to a max of 22 not just 20
+* Same as before, BUT at 19th level you can increase your ability score to a max of 22 not just 20

 #### Charger
 * Used to be able to use a bonus action to make an attack when you used action to dash, this attack could also do extra damage or push targets away
 * New version, when you take the dash action your movement increases by 10 for that action
-* 1/turn: You can make an attack action on your turn, you can choos eot add 1d8 to the attack's damage roll, or push the target up to 10 feet away from you (as long as it is no more than 1 size larger than you)
+* 1/turn: You can make an attack action on your turn, you can choose to add 1d8 to the attack's damage roll, or push the target up to 10 feet away from you (as long as it is no more than 1 size larger than you)

 #### Dual Wielder
 * You don't gain a +1 bonus to AC while wielding a separate weapon in each hand